Drought-tolerant plants to grow

 Agapanthus 'Silver Baby'

-Agapanthus is a fantastic drought-tolerant genus of plants, hailing from South Africa.
-There's a variety of types to choose from, with boh deciduous and evergreen agapanthus, with flower colours ranging from darkest purple-blue to white.
-Agapanthus 'Silver Baby' is a compact agapanthus, reaching just 60cm in height, so is ideal for the front of the border or a pot.
+Agapanthus is a fantastic genus of plants, hailing from South Africa, and is fairly drought-tolerant.
+There's a variety of types to choose from, with both deciduous and evergreen agapanthus, and flower colours ranging from darkest purple-blue to white.
+'Silver Baby' is a compact agapanthus, reaching just 60cm in height, so is ideal for the front of the border or a pot.
 It has white flowers that have just a hint of blue and combines well with ornamental grasses such as Nassella tenuissima.
-It's a hardy, deciduous variety.
+It's fairly hardy once established, but will need protection in colder gardens.

 Height x Spread: 60cm x 50cm